turingschool/accelerated-mod-0/atom.md

 atom .
 ```

 **Practice this right now.** If Atom does not open, make sure Atom is in the Applications folder, not the Downloads folder.
-If it is still not working, share this isna message to your small group on Slack.
+If it is still not working, share this in a message to your small group on Slack now.

 <div class="s-card">
   <h3>Install Auto-Save</h3>